Alexandra Huynh

-Alexandra Huynh (born 25 July 1994) is an Australian association football player, who currently plays for Newcastle Jets in the Australian A-League Women and the Australia national team.
+Alexandra Bao Yen Huynh (born 25 July 1994) is an Australian association football player, who currently plays for Newcastle Jets in the Australian A-League Women and the Australia national team.

 Club career

-Return to Western Sydney Wanderers

 In October 2017, Huynh returned to Western Sydney Wanderers, after playing with Blacktown Spartans.

-Second return to Western Sydney Wanderers

 In October 2019, Huynh returned to the Australian W-League after playing in the US College system and in the NPL Women's Queensland, and signed with Western Sydney Wanderers.

-Napoli

 In October 2020, Huynh joined Italian club Napoli, linking up with fellow Australians Isobel Dalton and Jacynta Galabadaarachchi.

-Fortuna Hjørring

 In July 2021, Huynh joined Danish club Fortuna Hjørring.

-Third return to Western Sydney Wanderers

 In January 2022, Huynh returned to Australia, signing again with Western Sydney Wanderers until the end of the 2021–22 A-League Women season.

-Return to Newcastle Jets

 In August 2023, Huynh re-joined A-League Women club Newcastle Jets, where she retired at the end of the season.